 Sleek and Shiny

 Tiffany Haddish shows off her subtle a-line with this beautifully sleek and shiny straightened style.
-To help give your strands a boost of shine while protecting from the heat of your styling tools, I recommend using a product like Saschajuan Straight and Shine Spray ($30).
+To help give your strands a boost of shine while protecting them from the heat of your styling tools, I recommend using a product like Saschajuan Straight and Shine Spray ($30).

-The a-line cut is a weather-friendly style all year 'round.
+The A-line cut is a weather-friendly style all year round.
 It bodes well in the windy seasons and is the perfect length to avoid getting tangled up in your scarves during the cooler months.
 Those shorter strands will also prolong the life of all your favorite hair products, with much less required to keep up the style.

-The a-line cut has a softness to it all on its own, but we love this extra soft style worn by Brie Larson.
+The A-line cut has a softness to it all on its own, but we love this extra soft style worn by Brie Larson.
 If you decide to add a wave or curl to your bob, keep your ends curled in and brush through it all with a mixed bristle brush.
 For extra smoothness, spritz your brush with a lightweight hairspray before raking through your style—R+Co Outer Space Flexible Hairspray ($32) has a great hold-level.

 An a-line bob may be a short cut to some, but it still gives you enough to work with if you’re someone who likes to pull your hair up or play around with more stylized 'dos.
-The longer bits around the face give you more to work with, so it's easy to pull them up and off your face, or in Gabrielle Union’s case, you can use that face framing length to curl up your ends and adorn.
+The longer bits around the face give you more to work with, so it's easy to pull them up and off your face, or in Gabrielle Union’s case, you can use that face-framing length to curl up your ends and adorn.